thiblahute/meson-website/Reference-manual.md

 Builds a static library with the given sources.
 Positional and keyword arguments are otherwise the same as for [`library`](#library), but it has one argument the others don't have:

- - `pic`, builds the library as positional independent code (so it can be linked into a shared library).
+ - `pic`, (*Added 0.35.0*) builds the library as positional independent code (so it can be linked into a shared library).
 This option has no effect on Windows and OS X since it doesn't make sense on Windows and PIC cannot be disabled on OS X.

 ### subdir